troysellers/heroku-demokit/README.md

 This is an extension to the Heroku CLI that will allow a user to manage users and resources in their Heroku Team during [training](https://github.com/ibigfoot/heroku-101).

 ## Install
 Installing the plug requires you to link to the directory you download this code to.
-At the moment, there is no plans to host on npmjs.com
+At the moment, there are no plans to host on npmjs.com
 See this [devcenter article](https://devcenter.heroku.com/articles/developing-cli-plugins#installing-the-plugin) for the details.. but basically

 ```